What is an apprenticeship?

 A Level 4 Apprenticeship is the equivalent to a Foundation Degree, a Higher National Certificate (HNC), or the first year of an undergraduate degree.

-The entry requirements of a Level 3 Apprenticeship in Engineering are:
+The entry requirements of a Level 3 Apprenticeship are:

 You must be 18 or above to start a Level 4 Apprenticeship.